blynkkk/blynkkk.github.io/Widgets.md

 ### Webhook

 Webhook is a widget designed to communicate with 3rd party services.
-With webhook widget you can send HTTP/S requests to any 3rd party service or device that has HTTP(S) API (e.g. Philips Hue bulb).
+With Webhook widget you can send HTTP(S) requests to any 3rd party service or device that has HTTP(S) API (e.g. Philips Hue bulb).
+You can trigger 3-d party service with a single click of a button.

 Any `write` operation from hardware side will trigger Webhook Widget.
-You can also trigger webhook from Blynk app when a control widget is assigned to the same pin as webhook.
-You can trigger 3-d party service with a single click of a button.
+You can also trigger webhook from Blynk app when a app widget is assigned to the same pin as Webhook.

-For example, if you want to send data from your hardware not only to Blynk, but also to Thingspeak.
-Usually, you would need to write a code like this (this is just an extract, not a full sketch):
+For example, when you need to send data from your hardware not only to Blynk, but also to Thingspeak, you would need to write a long http request code like this (this is just an example, not a full sketch):

 ```
 WiFiClient client;